Plugins

 With nodes

-require you return a list of rows to resolve based on the connection, and then we will automatically infer the hasNextPage
+require you return a list of rows to resolve based on the connection, and then we will automatically infer the hasNextPage, hasPreviousPage, and cursor values for you.

 1t.connectionField('users', {2 type: User,3 nodes(root, args, ctx, info) {4 // [{ id: 1, ... }, ..., { id: 10, ... }]5 return ctx.users.resolveForConnection(root, args, ctx, info)6 },7})